Last updated February 20, 2021

 Another method many of our clients have used is to purchase gold with their Bitcoin and, after holding it for a time, liquidating their gold holdings and using the cash to fund an offshore account.

-Which brings us to our final method to move money offshore…
+This brings us to our final method to move money offshore…

 SELL YOUR GOLD AND SILVER